Skip to main content

 Newspaper ad from the March 1973 Oakland Tribune featuring The Huntington model home in Vintage Hills, Pleasanton.
 The design highlights two prominent arches, reflecting the neighborhood's signature architectural style.

-From a March 1973 Oakland Tribune ad—double the arches, double the charm—Vintage Hills knew how to make an entrance.
+March 1973 Oakland Tribune newspaper clipping—double the arches, double the charm—Vintage Hills knew how to make an entrance.

 Newspaper ad from the February 1972 Oakland Tribune showcasing the San Simeon model home in Vintage Hills, Pleasanton.
 The home features a distinctive design with triple arches, a signature architectural element of the neighborhood.

-From a February 1972 Oakland Tribune ad—triple arches, because subtlety was never the point—Vintage Hills brought drama to the driveway.
+February 1972 Oakland Tribune newspaper clipping—triple arches, because subtlety was never the point—Vintage Hills brought drama to the driveway.

 1970s ad featuring the floorplan of the Huntington model, showcasing its distinctive round kitchen design—a unique feature of the home that was ahead of its time.

-From a March 1973 Oakland Tribune ad—why be square?
+March 1973 Oakland Tribune newspaper clipping—why be square?
 Vintage Hills’ round kitchen floor plans turned every meal into a conversation piece.

 Historical newspaper ad from March 1973 in the Oakland Tribune, promoting The Huntington model in Vintage Hills, Pleasanton.
 The ad features the home’s floorplan and exterior, highlighting a 4-bedroom layout with a round kitchen.
 Priced from $38,950, it exemplifies early 1970s suburban development in the Amador Valley.

-‘Something New at Vintage Hills’: The 1973 debut of The Huntington model — a 4-bedroom Pleasanton home featuring a distinctive round kitchen, reflecting the era’s suburban growth and design trends.
-Prices started at $38,950.
+1973 newspaper ad—the debut of The Huntington model — a 4-bedroom Pleasanton home featuring a distinctive round kitchen, reflecting the era’s suburban growth and design trends.

 • 1970: $25,950 - $31,950